Pablo-Molla-Charlez/AnomalyGPT/multinode/README.md

   <img src="figs/no_space_error.png" width="900">
 </p>

-1. Stop the Docker Service
+1. Stop the Docker Service:
-First, stop the Docker service:
+First, stop the Docker service.

 ```
 sudo systemctl stop docker
 ```

-2. Create a New Docker Directory
+2. New Docker Directory:
-Create a new directory to store Docker data.
+Second, create a new directory to store Docker data.
 For example, to store data in /work/docker:
 ```
 sudo mkdir -p /mnt/new-disk/docker
 ```